 - Raised or lumpy scars

 Not everyone is a good candidate for a breast reduction.
-Dr Perron can discuss your specific circumstances and expectations, and help decide what is best for you.
+Dr Perron can discuss your specific circumstances and expectations, and help decide what is best for you following a consultation.

 Yes, breast reduction surgery is considered to be permanent.
-However, if you gain weight, the remaining fat cells can enlarge and swell, which will change the shape of your breasts.
+However, if you gain weight, the remaining fat cells can enlarge and swell, which can change the shape of your breasts.
 Likewise, if you fall pregnant, the tissues will swell or take on fluid and store milk.
 Hormonal changes can also affect the amount of breast tissue that’s present.

-All patients are different and swelling will generally subside within a week or two.
-You may also experience bruising, however, this should decrease as swelling subsides.
+All patients are different, and swelling and discomfort will generally subside within a week or two.
+You may also experience bruising, however, this should decrease as the swelling subsides.
 If you experience severe pain following the procedure, it is important that you contact us immediately as this could be a sign of infection.

 You may begin light exercise approximately two weeks after your procedure and work up to your regular exercise routine after six weeks.
 It is important that you refrain from doing any heavy lifting during the first six weeks after your procedure because of the impact this will have on your breasts.